fabianoriccardi/dimmable-light/readme.md

 If you encounter flickering problem due to noise on eletrical network, you can try to enable (uncommenting) *FILTER_INT_PERIOD* define at the begin of thyristor.cpp file.

-If you have strong memory constrain, you can drop the functionalities provided by file dimmable_light_manager.h/cpp (i.e. you can delete those files).
+If you have strong memory constrain, you can drop the functionalities provided by *dimmable_light_manager.h/cpp* (i.e. you can delete those files).

 ## Examples
 There are 6 examples, enumerated from the simplest to the most complete.
-The 5th shows a bunch of effect applied to 8 lights.
+The 5th shows a bunch of effects applied to 8 lights.
 [Here](https://youtu.be/DRJcCIZw_Mw) you can find a brief video showing the 9th and 11th effect.
-This code make use of [this boards](https://www.ebay.it/itm/8CH-AC-LED-BULB-DIMMER-SSR-RELAY-110V-220V-SMART-HOME-ARDUINO-RASPBERRY/122631760038), but you can easily replace it with others (cheaper).
+This code makes use of [this board](https://www.ebay.it/itm/8CH-AC-LED-BULB-DIMMER-SSR-RELAY-110V-220V-SMART-HOME-ARDUINO-RASPBERRY/122631760038), but you can easily replace it with equivalent one.
 In these images you can see the full hardware setting:
 !["Lamps"](https://i.ibb.co/zVBRB9k/IMG-4045.jpg "Lamps")
 8 incandescence bulbs.